JammalAdeyemi/JammalAdeyemi/README.md

 - 👋 Hi, I’m Jammal Adeyemi
-- 👀 I’m interested in Software Engineering, Data Science, Data Engineering, Cloud Computing (AWS)
+- 👀 I’m interested in Software Engineering, Data Science, ML, and Cloud Computing (AWS)
-- 🌱 I’m currently studying for my Master's in Artificial Intellignece at the University of Bradford
+- 🌱 I’m currently studying for my Master's in Artificial Intellignece at the University of Bradford, UK.
 - 💞️ I’m looking to collaborate on any interesting projects, both paid and open source
 - 📫 You can reach me at oabass7@gmail.com